Sunday, July 29, 2018

 Aesthetics?

 Graphically, this is no Hoog or pretty much anything else from the Atari ST's PD library.
 Backgrounds are a boring black and the environments aren't anything much to write home about.
 However, it's got a certain charm with the character sprites being the best thing.
-There are so many and very well-defined with tons of humour, I love 'em all!
+Plus their numbers are huge and I found that detailed and styled with buckets of humour.

-Sound effects are made from a mix of chip and samples which works really well.
-The 'WORRR' when something dies is quite pathetic.
+The sound effects are made from a mix of chip with samples.
+This mash works really well but the 'WORRR' when something dies is quite pathetic.
 So pathetic that I loved it to bits.
 Hey, it's a PD game...
 Come on!

 Weapons are great and can be powered up to kill these hopping crazies with great efficiency!!